kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 Apart from advertising, hardware sales, and WhatsApp API fees that I mentioned, there are also other ways how Facebook currently makes money.
 The revenue from these is super tiny, but it makes sense to be at least aware of them:

-- One such revenue source are developers that use **Facebook's payment services.**
+- One such revenue source consists of developers that use **Facebook's payment services.**
 - **Facebook rents out unused capacity in its fiber network** that connects its data centers worldwide.
 - Facebook charges a **subscription fee** for its **Workplace** tool, which can be best described as a private Facebook that companies use for internal communication.